 As a firm focused on intellectual property, litigation, and technology, innovation is Rothwell Figg’s specialty.
 And innovative thinking is powered by diverse viewpoints and experiences.
 Within our walls, we emphasize creating a respectful, inclusive, and welcoming professional environment, a safe workplace, and a platform for success for everyone.
 We are committed to recruiting, training, retaining, and promoting a diverse workforce, and providing equal opportunity for all individuals, regardless of race, religion, color, sex, national origin, age, disability, veteran status, marital status, sexual orientation, personal appearance, gender identity or expression, family responsibilities, political affiliation, or genetic information.

 At Rothwell Figg, we’re dedicated to fostering diversity in our firm, in the field of law, with our clients, and in the community.

 We recruit at law schools with diverse student populations in an effort to connect with attorneys with diversified backgrounds.
-On a day-to-day level, because of our firm’s relatively small size, associates, particularly those from a diverse background, enjoy an unusually high level of contact, collaboration, and mentorship opportunities with senior attorneys.
+On a day-to-day level, because of our firm’s relatively small size, associates enjoy an unusually high level of contact, collaboration, and mentorship opportunities with senior attorneys.
 This is how professional success and advancement are fostered in legal careers, and we are committed to supporting it.
 Additionally, Rothwell Figg is proud to be a Foundation Partner of The Foundation for Advancement of Diversity in IP Law (FADIPL).
 FADIPL supports members of underrepresented racial and ethnic groups in their pursuit of careers in intellectual property law.